 It’s a frequent question, even from companies interested in hiring me for emerging tech PR communications.
 If you’re a smart communicator you want to attract more quality folks to your website, but should you hire an agency to write content for you?
 “Ef” no!
 That doesn’t mean agencies don’t have their place, however.

 Does More Content Matter?

 We’ve been told more content and longer articles lead to better search ranking, and while this was true in the past, it’s also one reason you see so much garbage content.
 When looking up “how to make bread” Google’s top organic offering is an essay on someone’s life experience with bread or the history of flour.
 It’s stupid.
 You hate it, I hate it.

 You can see why companies hire an agency to write content.
 Creating all of this long-winded stuff can exhaust even a large marketing team.
 And, truthfully it has worked.
 That’s why this crap content is ranked #1.
 Just like that loud-mouthed jerk at work, endless hollow talk gets the most attention.
 (Book publishers do this too, they actually have minimum word requirements on authors because people will pay more money for thicker books.)
 Fortunately, times are changing.

 More Content < Quality Content

-Based on my own research, successful content campaigns for clients, BIG Google snippet wins, unseating bigger players, and deep analytics data from my partner, eWay Corp, the day of quantity trouncing quality is soon to be over.
+Based on my own research, successful content campaigns for clients, BIG Google snippet wins, unseating bigger players, and deep analytics data, the day of quantity trouncing quality is soon to be over.
 Google and other search engines are starting to reward quality, well-written content instead of assigning a positive ranking for verbose pontification.

 Although we can’t be sure how they do it, in my research Google rewards a ranking-bump for writing style, clarity, sentence structure, how often a piece is shared, and even if you use original photography or images.

 Truthfully, this is why a decision to hire an agency to write content for you, might actually backfire in an unexpected way.